Felix Delattre

 Traffic planning

-People carry with them great devices, the smartphone revolution has reached Nicaragua, and this data could be used for a general benefit.
-Instead of offering gratis “wasapea” (use of WhatsApp) the Nicaraguan phone companies could rather offer the service to transmit anonymized location data about the masses.
-This, freely available, would allow us to move in a much more efficient way.
-The present applications let image how we can use cars without traffic jams, but also public transportation in a very efficient way, avoiding all full buses.
-But this data could also be used to collectively create maps or it is even a great source for the local administration to really improve and plan mobility in the city.
+People carry powerful devices with them everywhere — the smartphone revolution has reached Nicaragua — and this data could be used for the common good.
+Instead of offering free “wasapea” (WhatsApp usage), Nicaraguan phone companies could instead offer a service that transmits anonymised location data about people’s movements.
+If freely available, this would allow us to move around in a much more efficient way.
+Existing applications already hint at how we can use cars without traffic jams, and navigate public transportation efficiently, avoiding overcrowded buses.
+This data could also be used to collectively create maps, or serve as a valuable source for local authorities to genuinely improve and plan mobility in the city.

-At the end we are the people.
-The government is paid through our tax money and our reputation as country leaders.
-So, everything the government produces and does, should be transparent and available for everybody.
-Nicaragua has a great law for the access of information which is practically not working at all, and this is the situation in most other countries as well.
-People in power usually are afraid of accountability and transparency, but I think, the more they are transparent the better leaders and politicians they are.
+Ultimately, we are the people.
+The government is paid through our taxes and derives its legitimacy from us.
+Everything the government produces and does should therefore be transparent and available to everyone.
+Nicaragua has a strong law on access to information that is, in practice, barely enforced — a situation mirrored in most other countries.
+People in power are usually afraid of accountability and transparency, but the more transparent they are, the better leaders and politicians they become.

-Local businesses is what a healthy society needs.
-But instead of doing a thousand things apart, everybody would benefit from all the work that has been done by thousands.
-A lot of innovation comes to countries like Nicaragua from outside, because a real investment is needed to gather the right information.
-But a lot of information which is not of direct commercial interest of one company can leverage innovation for another.
-This is a way to naturally grow start-ups and invest in the local capacities.
-Like for example Pandora, the world’s largest internet radio service, started giving access to artists about the more specific data about their fans, which allows them and the tour organizers to plan more efficient tours and marketing campaigns.
+Local businesses are the backbone of a healthy society.
+Rather than everyone duplicating the same efforts, everyone would benefit from the work already done by thousands.
+A lot of innovation comes to countries like Nicaragua from outside, because significant investment is needed to gather the right information.
+But much information that holds no direct commercial interest for one company can unlock innovation for another.
+This is a natural path to growing start-ups and investing in local capacity.
+Pandora, for example, the world’s largest internet radio service, started giving artists access to more specific data about their fans, which allows them and tour organisers to plan more efficient tours and marketing campaigns.

 Sharing is what makes us humans, sharing is culture and sharing is consciousness.
 Let’s share the public information and protect private information in order to take the technological revolution back into people’s hands.